whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - How Can a Whole Nation Embrace Awareness and Unity.md

 When children complain about being forced to sit through boring classes at school, they show me where adults can behave hurtfully without knowing it.

 As I became more empathetic and observant, I started treating everyone around me like an extension of me, whether men or women or children or nonhumans.
+Their awareness became an extension of my awareness.
 I paid attention to what other people observed or how they behaved and let it show me things I couldn't see by myself.
 I don't blindly trust everyone, but I take care to notice what lessons I can learn from others.

 Ultimately, I can only know my own experience, but this doesn't have to limit me when I cultivate deep awareness.
 With enough practice asking questions and paying attention, I can see others' perspectives even if their experiences are really different than mine.
 I might not always agree with someone else's point of view, but I can at least understand their perspective which helps me understand their behavior.
 And when I get it wrong, that just becomes another chance to grow my observation skills and learn.